Prenomen (Ancient Egypt): Introduction and history

 The final form of the title nswt-bjtj was introduced during the reign of king Horus Den, the fifth ruler of the First Dynasty, and was then adopted by all subsequent kings.
 At the time of the introduction of the nswt-bjtj crest both groups were already in use separately.
 The single sign group nsw.t was already in use under king Djer, the third king of the dynasty and maybe even under king Hor-Aha, his predecessor.
 The sign group bj.t appeared slightly later, during the reign of Den.
 An interesting background is the symbolic implementation of nswt with the White Crown of Upper Egypt and bjt with the Red Crown of Lower Egypt.

 King Djedefre, the third ruler of the Fourth Dynasty, combined the nswt-bjtj crest for the first time with the title Sa-Rē (Egyptian: zȝ-rˁ "son of Rē").
 This title followed the cartouche as an emendation of the birth name.
 King Neferirkare Kakai, the third ruler of the Fifth Dynasty, was the first who separated the nswt-bjtj- and the sa-rê crest and turned them into two different, independent names: nomen and prenomen.
 Now the title sa-rê introduced the new name and it was also placed in a cartouche.
 During later times, pharaohs often used both names, prenomen and nomen, in cartouches, which sometimes led to confusion amongst Egyptologists in the past.
 The reason for the confusion was differences between the royal names presented by the ancient historian Manetho and the Ramesside king lists, such as the Abydos King List, the Saqqara Table and the Turin Canon.
 Whilst Manetho referred to the nomen, the Ramesside king lists used the prenomen.
 Another reason is that many rulers of later periods used the cartouche versions of their nomen and prenomen separately in different inscriptions.
 Only in inscriptions that depict both names side by side is it obvious that the two names belong to the same king.

+The title was used in the same - male - form, even in cases when ruling pharaoh was a woman.
+The only instance of a feminized version is known from the reign of Cleopatra VII for whom there is attested form nsjt-n-tꜣ-šmꜥ bjtjt-n-tꜣ-mḥw that contains female versions of both nswt and bitj, as well references to Upper and Lower Egypt, and can be translated as "Queen of Upper and Lower Egypt", or - more detailedly - "Queen of the land of Upper Egypt (and) Queen of the land of Lower Egypt".